Nationals vs. Giants Player Props Betting Odds

 |0

-- Lane Thomas has 35 hits with four doubles, a triple, three home runs, nine walks and 17 RBI.
-He's also stolen three bases.
+- Keibert Ruiz has 31 hits with five doubles, three home runs, nine walks and 13 RBI.

 |Opponent